oracle-livelabs/security/data-safe/cli/cli.md

 ## Task 5: Run the SH file and view the report

+When you run the SH file, the latest security assessment is downloaded to your cloud shell machine.
+From there, you can download it to your local computer for viewing.

 1. Enter the following command to run the SH file: